ccbogel/QualCoder/README.md

 If you are using a virtual environment:

-`cd` to the Qualcoder-master (or Qualcoder release folder), then type:
+`cd` to the Qualcoder-master (or Qualcoder release folder).
+Note: If using verion 3.7 (least code or newer), also mov eto a n inner folder: `cd src`

+Then type:

 `env\Scripts\activate `